DanielDimitrov1/SoftServe-Academy-final-project/README.md

 # Description:

-I built this project with Terraform and Amazon Web Services - AWS.
+I built this project using Terraform and Amazon Web Services - AWS.
 I chose this path because of the numerous benefits that these platforms provide.
 According to the best experts in the DevOps field, Infrastructure as a Code is the leading approach to managing data center server, storage, and networking infrastructure.
 IaC is means to significantly simplify large-scale configuration and management.

 My project contains a web application, Terraform modules, root Terraform modules, and configuration files to create an infrastructure.